-- HST New Housing Rebate – when you buy a newly built condominium unit or house or one that’s undergone substantial renovation
+HST New Housing Rebate – when you purchase a newly built condominium unit or house or one that’s undergone substantial renovation

-- New Residential Rental Property Rebate (NRRPR) – when you buy a newly built home or condo for the intent of renting – this is typical for pre-construction investors
+New Residential Rental Property Rebate (NRRP Rebate) – when you buy a newly built home or condo with the intent of renting – this is typical for pre-construction investors

 Seems simple enough right?
 Not so much.
 The way these HST rebates apply in the buying process is different whether you’re an end-user or an investor.